digital

 Current digital archives are very successful at recording our present at scale.
 These document repositories are part of the backbone of the productive economy as anchors of trust online.

 Generative technologies will soon be employed to wage economic war.
-Perfect operational security is extremely difficult and digital archives cannot afford to become a target.
+Perfect operational security is extremely difficult and archives cannot afford to become a target.

 Modern public key infrastructures and software supply chains have already solved similar problems, ensuring that billions of artifacts are tamper-evident every day.